Normanbg/Personal_Research/index.md

 ### Fourth

-Momentarily, we know basically how the costs are broken.
-The aim of the production plan is not leaving anything open and contemplate all the possible problems and their solutions.
-I will like to mention a sentence that reflects what, probably, will happen if there are open parts of the plan:
+Momentarily, we basically comprehend how the costs are broken.
+The aim of the production plan is not leaving anything open and contemplate all the hypothetical problems and their solutions.
+I would like to mention a sentence that reflects what, probably, will happen if there are vulnerable parts of the plan:

 -*Anything that can go wrong will go wrong* - Murphy's Law.

 ### Fifth

-Production schedules are, by their nature, imprecise, as it is entirely based on estimates and not actual development.
+Production schedules are by their nature imprecise, as it is entirely based on estimates and not actual development.
 This directly means that when you make a schedule, give a development time buffer.
 You will be glad you did.

 The buffer could be this: **_YOUR ESTIMATE + 20%_**.

+## What should Production Plan has to contain?

 HOW TO PUT A VIDEO: